yushulx/php-laravel-barcode-qr-reader/README.md

-# PHP Laravel Barcode Qr Code Reader
+# PHP Laravel Barcode QR Code Reader
-This sample demonstrates how to decode barcode and Qr code on the server side using the PHP Laravel framework.
+This sample demonstrates how to decode barcodes and QR codes on the server side using the PHP Laravel framework.

 ## Installation
 - [Composer](https://getcomposer.org/download/)